tamizhvendan/CafeApp/README.md

-A Real World Implementation of Functional Architecture using F#, Suave, NEventStore and CQRS
+CQRS and EventSourcing Implementation using F#, Suave, NEventStore, Rx